markcheret/footnotes/readme.txt

 == Description ==

-**footnotes** aims to be the all-in-one solution that ships with a set of sane defaults but also give the user control over how their footnotes are being displayed.
+**footnotes** aims to be the all-in-one solution for displaying an automatically generated list of references on your Page or Post.
+The Plugin ships with a set of sane defaults but also gives the user control over how their footnotes are being displayed.
 **footnotes** gives you the ability to display decently-formated footnotes on your WordPress Pages or Posts (those footnotes we know from offline publishing).

 = Main Features =